KazarinovSU/KazarinovSU/README.md

 <h2>About me</h2>

-💻 I specialize in Python, but I enjoy exploring other technologies and languages as well.
+💻 I specialize in **Java**, but I enjoy exploring other technologies and languages as well.

 🚀 I'm always eager to learn new things and take on new challenges.